Syncing Your Alfred Settings Between Macs

 - The Dropbox application installed and running on both Macs

-If you're not sure whether your preferred service is suited, just take a backup of your preferences first before setting up syncing.
+If you're not sure whether your preferred service is suitable, take a backup of your preferences first before setting up syncing.

 Setting up syncing on your primary Mac